fredericpoitevin/FamilyStandards/README.md

 #### superimposing PDB found in given DIR on SEL

-for example, we superimpose all the new common set on the Calpha of their residues 200-300, and (1) save the resulting PDB files.
+for example, we superimpose all the new common set on the Calpha of their residues 200-300, and (1) save the resulting PDB files under `destBANK/common/*_super.pdb` in the example provided here.

 `./superall.sh destBANK/common " and name ca and resi 200-300" 1`